BIRDSgroup/CausalFlux/Our CF framework/README.md

 2) Check line 1390 when the function is called for performing multiple single gene KOs.
 Each KO will be done one by one.

-## Instructions with respect to CF-MTR:
-### (A) Need to changed in the ".R" script

-1) Change lines 970, 977 to reflect the changes for A.1 and A.2 above

-2) Change lines 1008 to reflect the changes for A.3 and A.4 above

-### (B) To be changed in the ".m" scripts

-#### CF_V2_Init_1_ID.m

-1) Change line 3 for current working directory where the codes/data for running the whole CF framework is stored

-2) Change line 11 for metabolic model name

-3) Change line 100 and 101 for changing the indices of glucose and oxygen exchange reactions in the metabolic model (will vary in different metabolic models)

-4) Change line 96, 131 to index number corresponding to the biomass reaction in the metabolic model

-#### CF_V2_Iteration_2a_ID.m

-1) Change line 3 for current working directory where the codes/data for running the whole CF framework is stored

-2) Change line 12 for metabolic model name

-3) Change line 93 and 94 for changing the indices of glucose and oxygen exchange reactions in the metabolic model (will vary in different metabolic models)

-4) Change line 32, 51 to index number corresponding to the biomass reaction in the metabolic model

-#### CF_V2_Iteration_2d_ID.m

-1) Change line 8 for current working directory where the codes/data for running the whole CF framework is stored

-2)  Change line 15 for metabolic model name

-3)  Change line 26 and 27 for changing the indices of glucose and oxygen exchange reactions in the metabolic model (will vary in different metabolic models)

-### (C) To be given as arguments to the CF function (in the ".R" script)

-1) Check line 1214 when the function is called for performing single gene KO

-2) Check line 1216 when the function is called for performing multiple single gene KOs.
-Each KO will be done one by one.